-6.8 Allow duplicate files in library
+6.10 Allow duplicate files in library

-Normally EagleFiler will prevent you from importing a file if a file with the same contents is already in the library.
+Normally EagleFiler will prevent you from importing a file if a file with the same contents (in the data fork) is already in the library.
 You can check this option if you prefer to import every file, even duplicates.
+In order for duplicate detection to work, your files' checksums must be up-to-date.
+For more information, please read about the Verify and Update Checksum commands.

-6.9 Esoteric Preferences
+6.11 Esoteric Preferences